faizulislamfair/food-delivery-website/README.md

 Overall, Jira proved to be an invaluable asset to this project, enabling streamlined project management and fostering effective team collaboration.

-You can find the Jira project board for this project here: [Jira Link](https://irstproject.atlassian.net/jira/software/projects/FD/boards/2)
+You can find the Jira project board for this project here: [Jira](https://irstproject.atlassian.net/jira/software/projects/FD/boards/2)

 ## 🚀 Live App
 Firebase Hosting was used to deploy and host this project.
 Firebase Hosting provided a fast and reliable hosting solution that made it easy to deploy and manage the website.